snoidetx/Snoidepaedia/docs/resource/index.md

 ---

-Over the years, *@snoidetx* has been making learning materials for the courses he took and taught, including helpsheets, notes, mindmaps, etc., to help both others and himself.
-He has collated all the resource and put them here.
+Over the years, I have been making learning materials for the courses I took and taught, including helpsheets, notes, mindmaps, etc., to help both others and myself.
+I have collated all the resource and put them here.
 Enjoy!

-Do note that some of the resources are generated from LaTeX and may not be available for direct printing.
-Please convert them to printable format (e.g., screenshot) for printing purpose.

 ---